 The Foundation adopted a Savings Incentive Match Plan for Employees (SIMPLE) for all employees.
 According to the Plan, the Foundation will match each participant's elective salary deferrals, dollar for dollar, up to 3% of each participant's annual gross wages.
-During the year ended December 31, 2020, the Foundation made a matching contribution to the SIMPLE plan of \$3,993.
+During the years ended December 31, 2021 and 2020, the Foundation made a matching contribution to the SIMPLE plan of \$9,725 and \$3,993, respectively.